osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex5-request.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 1.5: Declare Resource Needs
+HTC Exercise 1.5: Declare Resource Needs
 ===========================================

 The goal of this exercise is to demonstrate how to test and tune the `request_X` statements in a submit file for when you don't know what resources your job needs.